-MS UE discard sequences transferred via the radio path (see GSM 04.12) which do not consist of consecutive blocks; Discard corrupt CBS messages received on the radio interface have the ability to discard CBS information v which is not in a suitable data coding scheme; Have the ability to discard a CBS message which subject matter which is r Have the ability to ignore repeat broadcasts of CBS messages already received (message has not changed since it was last broadcast i.e. sequence number has not changed within the message's indicated geographical area); have the ability to transfer a CBS messag e to an external device, when supported; optionally enter CBS DRX mode based upon received Schedule Messages (see GSM 04.12); Enter CBS DRX mode based upon received Schedule Messages (see 3GPP TS 25.324) optionally skip reception of the remaining block(s) of a CBS message which do(es) not contain cell broadcast information (see GSM 04.12); not applicable Optionally read the extended channel Not applicable for UMTS. enable the user to activate/deactivate CBS through MMI Enable the user to maintain a "search list" and receive CBS messages with a Message Identifier in the list while discarding CBS messages with a Message Identifier not in the list allow the user to enter the Message Identifier via MMI only for the 1000 lowest codes be capable of receiving CBS messages consisting of up to 15 pages
+MS UE discard sequences transferred via the radio path (see GSM 04.12) which do not consist of consecutive blocks; Discard corrupt CBS messages received on the radio interface have the ability to discard CBS information which is not in a suitable data coding scheme; ch has a message identifier indicating that it is of not of interest to the MS; Have the ability to ignore repeat broadcasts of CBS messages already received (message has not changed since it was last broadcast i.e. sequence number has not changed within the message's indicated geographical area); have the ability to transfer a CBS message ge to an external device, when supported ; optionally enter CBS DRX mode based upon received Schedule Messages (see GSM 04.12); Enter CBS DRX mode based upon received Schedule Messages (see 3GPP TS 25.324) optionally skip reception of the remaining block(s) of a CBS message which do(es) not contain cell broadcast information (see GSM 04.12); not applicable Optionally read the extended channel Not applicable for UMTS. enable the user to activate/deactivate CBS through MMI Enable the user to maintain a "search list" and receive CBS messages with a Message Identifier in the list while discarding CBS messages with a Message Identifier not in the list allow the user to enter the Message Identifier via MMI only for the 1000 lowest codes be capable of receiving CBS messages consisting of up to 15 pages